QuentinFelten/TypescriptProject/README.md

 - [ ] Use a hash for any sensitive data you do not need to store as plain text. 🔵

-  > Also check this if you do not store any password or such data (and say it here).
+  > Data encryption was supposed to be done using bcrypt.
+Due to lack of time, it was not implemented.

-- [ ] Store your configuration entries in environment variables or outside the git scope. **[1 point]** 🔵
+- [X] Store your configuration entries in environment variables or outside the git scope. **[1 point]** 🔵

-  > How did you achieve this?
+  > Usage of ./config/config.env file

 - [ ] Do you provide a way to list every configuration entries (setup instructions, documentation, requireness... are appreciated)? **[1 point]**